 - Be based on your technology plan if you are required to have one. - Be detailed enough for potential bidders to understand your requirements and any reasons for disqualification. - Be posted for the correct category or categories of service (Telecommunications Services, Internet Access, Internal Connections, and/or Basic Maintenance of Internal Connections) for the services you are requesting.
-NOTE: Beginning with FY2013, applicants can post for Priority 1 services in EITHER the Telecommunications Services or the Internet Access category of services on the FCC Form 470. - Indicate whether you have issued or will issue a Request for Proposals (RFP) and, if so, where it is or will be available to potential bidders (see below). - Encompass all entities that will receive services including non-instructional facilities (NIFs). - Be posted on the USAC website for at least 28 days before you close your competitive bidding process; select a service provider; sign a contract (if appropriate); and sign, date, and submit your FCC Form 471. - Be certified before USAC completes the review of any funding requests based on that FCC Form 470.
+NOTE: Beginning with FY2013, applicants can post for Priority 1 services in EITHER Telecommunications Services or Internet Access on the FCC Form 470.
+Also, the proposed draft FCC Form 470 - which should be available shortly - will feature only the category "Priority One Services" to include all Priority 1 services. - Indicate whether you have issued or will issue a Request for Proposals (RFP) and, if so, where it is or will be available to potential bidders (see below). - Encompass all entities that will receive services including non-instructional facilities (NIFs). - Be posted on the USAC website for at least 28 days before you close your competitive bidding process; select a service provider; sign a contract (if appropriate); and sign, date, and submit your FCC Form 471. - Be certified before USAC completes the review of any funding requests based on that FCC Form 470.